Sample-Specific Debiasing for Better Image-Text Models: Methods

-\subsection{Sample-specific Class Probability Function $\eta$}
+\subsection{Sample-specific Class Probability Function $\eta(\cdot)$}

-The formulation above use a single hyperparameter~$\eta$ to correct for false negatives uniformly for every data point.
-We propose to employ an estimate of the class probability $\rho(c_x)$ with a sample-specific class probability function $\eta(\cdot)$.
-We replace $\eta$ with $\eta(x)$ in Equation~\ref{eq:expectation-est}
+The formulation above uses a single hyperparameter~$\eta$ to correct for false negatives uniformly for every data point.
+We propose to employ an estimate of the class probability $\rho(c_x)$ with a sample-specific class probability function $\eta(\cdot)$, by replacing $\eta$ with $\eta(\cdot)$ in Equation~\ref{eq:expectation-est}:

-and use the objective function defined in Equation~\ref{eq:loss_dcl} with $g$ in Equation~\ref{eq:expectation-est-sample-specific}.
-In practice, $\eta$ may be an imperfect estimator for $\rho(c_x)$.
-The following proposition informs us how $\eta$ affects the approximation error.
+and use the objective function defined in Equation~\ref{eq:loss_dcl} with $g(\cdot)$ in Equation~\ref{eq:expectation-est-sample-specific}.
+In practice, $\eta(\cdot)$ may be an imperfect estimator for $\rho(c_x)$.
+The following proposition informs us how the quality of the estimator $g(\cdot)$ affects the approximation error.

-\begin{proposition} Let $f(\cdot)$ and $\eta(\cdot)$ be arbitrary functions, $N$ and $M$ be finite.
+\begin{proposition} Let $f$ and $\eta$ be arbitrary functions, $N$ and $M$ be finite.
 Then,

 \end{proposition} Proof is provided in Appendix~\ref{sec:dcl_estimation_error_proof}.